TS552 - Measuring equipment Vevor - Free user manual and instructions

 Receiver Display

-- In the automatic mode, PINPOINT mode, or mains voltage detection mode, this display area shows the numeric value of the intensity of the signal be detected by the receiver.
-The higher the intensity of the signal being detected by the higher the numeric value being displayed.
+- In the automatic mode, PINPOINT mode, or mains voltage detection mode, this display area shows the numeric value of the intensity of the signal being detected by the receiver.
+The higher the intensity of the signal being detected, the higher the numeric value being displayed.

-- In the manual mode or selective mode, this display area shows the pres sensitivity degree (1 - 8) of the receiver.
+- In the manual mode or selective mode, this display area shows the preset sensitivity degree (1 - 8) of the receiver.

 transmitter.